pvvx/ATC_MiThermometer/python-interface/README.md

         print("Entity name:", key, "- Value:", *value)
 ```

 `configuration.edit_list`, when valued, requires a list of lists of strings, where each element is a `EDIT_LIST` string assignment, like described before.
 The sequence of `EDIT_LIST` assignments can be added in any format, regardless it is included in the outer list, or in the nested one, or in both.
-To assign a null list: `configuration.edit_list = [[]]`.
+To assign a null list (i.e., `-E` option without arguments): `configuration.edit_list = [[]]`.

 # Class diagrams and technical notes